SkyDev125/logseq/pages/DND___Chef___Vis___Sub-Class.md

+public:: true

-# 🎻 Bard: College of Resonant Echoes
+- # 🎻 Bard: College of Resonant Echoes
 - ---
 - ## Overview
 - Bards of the **College of Resonant Echoes** do not merely perform songs; they **conduct the lingering harmonies of existence**.